 “It’s so interesting because it is just a switch from a few words, from ’tepache’ to ’Mexican soda,’ but it feels like it’s the seed for a redirection and it’s a greater simplification and clarification for the consumer,” says founder Alex Matthews.

-Get started 🎨 How To Build a Visual Identity for Your Brand
+💡 Tip: How To Build a Visual Identity for Your Brand

 9. Design branded business cards and collateral

-Traditional marketing elements, like printouts, business cards, and collateral, support networking and local promotion.
+Traditional marketing collateral, like printouts, business cards, and collateral, support networking and local promotion.
 These tangible pieces of marketing can take up real estate on local bulletin boards or inside customers’ homes, especially if they’re eye-catching and well-designed.

-Tools to check out:
+Online tools to check out:

-- Canva (business cards, marketing collateral, and more)
+- Canva (business cards, marketing collateral, and more, plus AI features)

 - PostPilot (direct mail)